merfre/Hull_Microbiome_Cluster_Workflow/README.md

     ./resources

-This must be the data you wish analyze with .fastq files, which are named by their sample IDs in the metadata file, contained in folder(s) with the same name as the corresponding run(s) in the metadata file.
+This must be the data you wish analyse with .fastq files, which are named by their sample IDs in the metadata file, contained in folder(s) with the same name as the corresponding run(s) in the metadata file.
 An example data directory for "metadata_example.txt" can be found here:

     ./resources/s_test_data